assembl/assembl/doc/backups.rst

 If there is a problem with the database restore on the new folder, you might have to do `service postgresql restart` to shut down all processes if you get the error stating that there are still other processes using the database.

 Since you changed the project path you will have to change the paths in the nginx configuration.
+You should regenerate the nginx configuration file using setup_nginx_file.
+Be careful, this will delete your old nginx configuration annd replace with the new one.
 Then you should restart nginx.